EdoStra/Talking-to-Customers/README.md

 </br>

 ## 👩‍💻 Author
-Talking to Customers is a collection created and maintained by Edoardo Stradella ([Twitter/X](https://twitter.com/e_stradella) | [Website](https://www.edoardostradella.com/))
-**Feel free to recommend me resources!**
+Talking to Customers is a collection created and maintained by Edoardo Stradella ([Twitter/X](https://twitter.com/e_stradella) | [Website](https://www.edoardostradella.com/)), **feel free to recommend me resources!**
 </br>
 </br>
+P.S.
 All articles, tools and other goodies were done by independent authors and companies.
 All credentials are included.